johntalton/RotaryEncoder/README.md

 ## client

-simple mqtt clint to stream a set of encoder event
+simple mqtt client to stream a set of encoder event

 ## dependency